ibm-cloud-docs/power-iaas-cli-plugin/power-iaas-cli.md

 `ibmcloud pi instances INSTANCE_ID [--json]`

-- `INSTANCE_ID`: The unique identifier or name of instance.
+- `INSTANCE_ID`: The unique identifier or name of the instance.

 **Options**

-- `--long`: Retrieve all instance details.
 - `--json`: Format output in JSON.

 ---